ben0bi/BeRec/README.md

 That said, BURP should record not several files but at several positions in the same file.
 The recording is digital but it behaves like an analog recording.

-Also, a BURP-Player should have at least one (normal) SD-card slot.
-NOT microSD.
-You can put your microSD into an SD-converter but not vice-versa.
-And you cannot write that much on a microSD.
-Also, not on an SD but I could not find a bigger medium which is broadly accepted, digital, rewritable and stabil.
-Some old camera-cards should have done the job but I could not find those, either.
-So I decided to use SD-cards as new "Cassettes".
+Also, a BURP-Player should have at least one (normal) CF-card slot.
+NOT microSD and NOT SD but CF.
+You can put your microSD into an SD-converter and this one in a CF-converter but not vice-versa.
+And you cannot write that much with a pen on a microSD.
+Also, not on an SD but at least something like "MIX TPE", so I choose CF because it's broadly accepted in the Foto Industry, rewritable and stabil.
+I finally decided to use CF-cards as new "Cassettes".

-A "good" BURP-player should have two SD-card slots so you can copy music and ET-files without the need of a computer.
-That sounds fantastic?
-But why?
-A standard Nikon camera has 2 SD-card-slots and no one gives a shit.
-I think, there it is really not of use because you will edit your images on a computer anyway.
+A "good" BURP-player should have two CF-card slots so you can copy music and ET-files without the need of a computer.
+In this configuration, it also should be useable as card reader because computers normally have SD or microSD-card slots but not CFs.
+A standard Nikon camera has 2 SD-card-slots and no one gives a shit, but I think, there it is really not of use because you will edit your images on a computer anyway.
 But this does not count for music.
 You do not have to edit your music after you got it (as whole MP3-file, not as recording), like an image with Lightroom.
-So, two SD-cards on an MP3-player are way more logical than in a camera.
+So, two (CF-)cards on an MP3-player are way more logical than in a camera.
 But...tell that the industry.

 ## Working Mode: